 Use a sturdy belt or rolled-up bath towel (rolled the long way) to make your “barbell.”
 For the “weight,” use a heavy backpack loaded with books, bottles of water, cans of soup, bags of flour or beans, etc.

-- Fill your backpack with heavy objects and then loop a belt or rolled-up towel through the straps so that the backpack hangs in the middle.
+- Fill your backpack with heavy objects and then loop a belt or rolled-up towel through the straps so the backpack hangs in the middle.
 Hold each end of the belt or towel in your hand and then curl the bag up until your hands reach shoulder height.
 Squeeze your biceps at the top.